-All of the Group's project companies in the United States operate as exempt wholesale generators ("EWGs") under PUHCA 2005 or as owners of qualifying facilities ("QFs") under PURPA 1978, or are dually certified.
-In addition, most of the project companies are regulated by FERC under Parts II and III of the FPA and have market-based rate authorisation from FERC.
+All of the Group's project companies - both for centralised generation and distributed generation - in the United States operate as exempt wholesale generators ("EWGs") under PUHCA 2005 or as owners of qualifying facilities ("QFs") under PURPA or are dually certified.
+In addition, most of the centralised generation project companies are regulated by FERC under Parts II and III of the FPA and have market-based rate authorisation from FERC.
 Such market-based rate authorisation allows the project companies to make wholesale power sales at negotiated rates to any purchaser that is not an affiliated public utility with a franchised electric service territory.